jcharlpretorius/Tool-Inventory-App/README.md

 **Logins**

-Not all have been tested yet.
 You must use a sales associate login to make purchases.
 Some routes are protected in the backend

 **Manager Logins**

-Generic:

-`email: manager@gmail.com`

-`password: manager`

 Messi: